xrubio/pastByNumbers/codePython/README.md

 - *On the Origin of Species* by Charles Darwin https://www.gutenberg.org/ebooks/1228
 - *Frankenstein; or the Modern Prometheus* by Mary Shelley https://www.gutenberg.org/ebooks/84

+*codePython.zip* contains the books as text files and the tutorial in pdf format.